kovmak/CinemaApp/README.md

    npm start
    ```

-5. Open your browser and navigate to `http://localhost:3000` to view the app.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 For major updates, please open an issue first to discuss what you would like to change.